aethernet65535/aethernet65535/todo/damon/no-watermarks.md

 Seems like this task is very hard, but I will try it first, to make DAMON better, so DAMON can make my laptop better also.

+Σ(っ °Д °;)っ Wait, I just noticed that SJ say he want "deprecate watermarks"!?
+I think this is very wrong!
+User absolutely can want their scheme run when AVAILABLE% in a range they want.
+I think I may misunderstanding, probably is he explain not really clearly!

 Small TODO: I'm using phone to writing this now, later use laptop to make this more beautiful.